Going Under Game Cover

 • “The story has a few surprising twists and even manages to be sincerely emotionally touching.”

-Character development in the game is highlighted by its charming and endearing character designs, which effectively convey personality traits through visual cues and dialogue.
-The humor and aesthetics enhance the overall experience, while side missions contribute to character growth and replayability.
-Overall, players appreciate the unique art direction and engaging character interactions that complement the gameplay.
+Character development in the game is highlighted by its charming and endearing character designs, which effectively convey personality traits through visual storytelling and dialogue.
+Players appreciate the humor and creativity infused into the character interactions, enhancing the overall experience and replayability.
+While the gameplay may feel clunky at times, the strong character design and engaging side missions contribute positively to character growth and player investment.

 • “The character designs are super endearing, monsters are varied and clever, and animations are perfect for each personality.”